 CTA 10 bus

-Here’s the deal on free day at Museum of Science and Industry – You do not get access to any of the following:
+Here’s the deal on free day at Museum of Science and Industry – You do not get access to any of the following on free day:

 - Giant Dome Theater

 - U505 Tour on board – Closed due to Covid.
 You can still visit the exterior of the U505 and the exhibits around it for free.

 - Coal Mine – Closed due to Covid